-The Van Ness Bus Rapid Transit project saw construction progress in 2017

-Prop K local halfcent sales tax funds supported Muni Forward projects. ▲ primarily with roadway preparation work, which includes removal of the existing median and overhead contact system, and relocation of traffic signals.
+The Van Ness Bus Rapid Transit project saw construction progress in 2017 primarily with roadway preparation work, which includes removal of the existing median and overhead contact system, and relocation of traffic signals.
 After experiencing a 6-month construction delay, traffic has been rerouted in active work zones, and bus stops have been temporarily relocated.
 Construction of an electric duct bank on the west side of Van Ness Avenue is currently underway, along with potholing to locate and verify existing utilities.
-Upon completion of the project in 2020, Van Ness Avenue Bus Rapid Transit aims to improve travel time by 32%, increase reliability up to 50%, increase boarding up to 35%, and reduce daily route operating cost by up to 30%.
+Upon completion of the project in 2020, Van Ness Avenue Bus Rapid Transit aims to improve travel time by 32%, increase reliability up to 50%, increase passenger boarding up to 35%, and reduce daily route operating cost by up to 30%.